East Pasco Adventist Academy

 Grades 5-8

-Nirva Joseph is in her seventeenth year as a teacher within the Seventh-day Adventist school system, and her ninth year at EPAA.
-This is her third year as vice principal at EPAA.
+Nirva Joseph is in her eightteenth year as a teacher within the Seventh-day Adventist school system, and her tenth year at EPAA.
+This is her fourth year as vice principal at EPAA.
 She teaches Math and Science for grades 5-8.
 Mrs. Joseph strives to create a Christ-centered classroom that nurtures growth in a positive, fun environment.
 She received her B.A. in Elementary Education with a concentration in Social Studies from Andrews University, in 2005.
 In 2010, she went on to receive her M.A. degree in Educational Administration from the University of Phoenix.
 Mrs. Joseph is married to Elysee Joseph and has two wonderful children, Ethan and Ella, who are students at EPAA.
 During her free time, she enjoys traveling, reading, meeting new people, and spending time with her family, as well as serving our church community as Adventurer Director.